electricant/ipol.gq/content/articles/netis_WF2419I_hacking.md

 ## Introduction

-I had an old (2014-ish) Netis WF2419I [\[1\]][1] router collecting dust in a cabinet at home.
+I had an old (2014-ish) and cheap (if I recall correctly it cost me around 15-20 €) Netis WF2419I [\[1\]][1] router collecting dust in a cabinet at home.
 Its performance has always been lackluster with the WiFi connection dropping and restarting every few minutes.
 I bought it to serve as a guest AP for my dorm while I was studying in Padova.
-After I moved I've never used it any more and switched to a whole different setup (which I hope to describe in another post).
+It worked dutifully for a few years there but, after I moved, I've never used it any more and switched to a whole different setup (which I hope to describe in another post) with more powerful hardware.

 This router was almost forgotten, until I read an excellent article by George Hilliard [\[2\]][2] about hacking Reolink cameras.
-This was enough to spark my interest in trying to reverse engineer and add as much new functionality as possible to this old (and somewhat crappy) piece of hardware.
+I had no plans to use this device in any case, given that it is rather old and crappy.
+So reading the article was enough to spark my interest in trying to reverse engineer and add as much new functionality as possible to this piece of hardware (or I should say "junk"?).
+It surely won't be missed if something goes wrong in the process.

 First off let's set some goals to keep us on track:
  * Open the router and identify chipset, RAM, FLASH size and serial port